St Monica Choir: The 11th Malta International Choir Festival

 The adjudicating panel awarded St Monica Choir the first prize and gold trophy, the first time ever that a Maltese choir had won the Malta International Choir Festival.

 2000 Choir Olympics

 In Linz, Austria, the choir attended the official opening ceremony of the 1st Edition of the Choir Olympics at the multifunctional Design Center.

-During the Friendship Concert and the qualifying competition the choristers had the opportunity to meet choristers from Austria, Greece and Japan.
-The choir went on to win the bronze award in the mixed choir category.
+During the Friendship Concert and the qualifying competition the choristers met with participants from Austria, Greece and Japan.
+The choir won the bronze award in the mixed choir category.

 Recordings

 In September 2001, the choir released its first recording, titled Expressions.
 It was released in CD format for local distribution.